No stay on Yeddyurappa swearing-in after midnight battle in Supreme Court

-New Delhi: Amid jockeying for power in Karnataka, and the Supreme Court early on Thursday after a midnight hearing -- only second time in its history -- refused to stay the swearing-in of BJP leader B.S.
+New Delhi: Amid jockeying for power in Karnataka, the Supreme Court early on Thursday after a midnight hearing refused to stall the swearing-in of BJP leader B.S.
 Yeddyurappa as Karnataka's new Chief Minister.

+The court, however, sought the communications which Yeddyurappa had written to Karnataka Governor informing him his election as BJP legislature party.

+Yeddyurappa would take the oath as the Chief Minister of Karnataka on Thursday at 9.30 a.m. at Raj Bhavan.

+The bench headed by Justice A.K.
+Sikri, while seeking Yeddyurappa's response on the petition by Congress and Janata Dal-Secular (JD-S) seeking to stall his swearing-in, has directed further hearing of the matter at 10.30 a.m. on Friday.

+During the hearing, that commenced at 2.20 a.m. and concluded with the court passing order at 5.30 in the morning, Attorney General K.K.
+Venugopal was asked to produce the letters which the court was told are with the Karnataka Governor.

-The top court heard a joint petition by the Congress and Janata Dal-Secular (JD-S) challenging Governor Vajubhai Vala's decision inviting Yeddyurappa to form a new government in the state despite having 104 MLAs -- eight short of simple majority.
+The top court heard a joint petition by the Congress and JD-S challenging Governor Vajubhai Vala's decision inviting Yeddyurappa to form a new government in the state despite having 104 MLAs -- eight short of simple majority.

-The three-judge bench of the Supreme Court refused to stay the Governor's invitation but did not dismiss the Congress-JD-S petition, saying it was subject to hearing later on.

 The petition was filed late on Wednesday night after Governor Vala invited Yeddyurappa for an oath taking ceremony on Thursday at 9 a.m. and gave him days to prove his majority in the legislative assembly.